How To Use Sheet Metal Solidworks

 The K-factor’s a number that tells the software where the neutral axis sits—you know, the part that doesn’t stretch or shrink.
 It’s usually between 0 and 1.
 For steel, 0.33 to 0.5 is common; aluminum’s more like 0.4.
 You set this in the Sheet Metal parameters under “Bend Allowance.”
 No clue what to use?
 Start with SOLIDWORKS’ default and tweak it later.
 If you’ve got a bend table from your shop, even better—plug that in.

-Bend allowance is the extra length you need in the flat piece to account for bending.
-Give SOLIDWORKS your K-factor, bend radius (like 1 mm for a sharp fold), and thickness, and it’ll do the math.
+Bend allowance is the extra length you need in the flat piece to account for bending, and SOLIDWORKS can calculate it from the K-factor, bend angle, bend radius, thickness, and material.
+A related value is bend deduction, which helps size the flat pattern correctly.
 I’ve seen guys eyeball this on the floor, but here it’s precise.

 Take a bracket—100 mm leg, 50 mm leg, 2 mm steel, 2 mm radius.
 Set the K-factor to 0.4, and SOLIDWORKS nails the flat length so it fits after bending.
-Some smart folks in *Procedia Manufacturing* messed with K-factors and found tuning them to material hardness bumped accuracy up 5% for stainless parts.
+The software can calculate these values automatically, but you should still check the deduction against shop data.
+Some smart folks in Procedia Manufacturing messed with K-factors and found tuning them to material hardness bumped accuracy up 5% for stainless parts.
 That’s real money when parts have to line up.

 Or think HVAC—a duct elbow with two 45-degree bends on 1 mm aluminum.
+Change the bend angle and both allowance and deduction shift, while the radius also affects the outside of the formed bend.
 K-factor at 0.45, 1 mm radius, and the flat pattern’s spot on.
 No guesswork, just cut and fold.

 Got your base?
 Let’s dress it up.
+Core sheet metal features here include Edge Flange, Mitre Flange, Hem, Sketched Bend, and Forming Tools.
 Edge Flanges you know, but the Miter Flange tool’s slick for wrapping bends around corners—like a picture frame or duct run.
 Sketch a 20 mm flange profile, pick your edges, and it sweeps along.
 Picture a conveyor chute—500 mm base, miter flange tapering up 100 mm at one end.
 Parts slide right through.

 Hems are handy too.
 They fold an edge back—stiffens it or keeps it safe.
 Hit Hem on the toolbar, pick an edge, and choose closed, open, or tear-drop.
+In the property manager, relief type can be set to tear, obround, or rectangular.
 A 5 mm closed hem on a 1 mm toolbox lid adds strength and saves knuckles.

 Tabs are quick fixes.
 Sketch a 20 mm by 10 mm lug off an edge with Base Flange/Tab, match the thickness, and you’ve got a mounting point.
+Use a sketched bend when the bend needs to follow a sketch line instead of an edge flange.
 For a control panel bracket, slap on two tabs with bolt holes—ready to install.

 These tricks pay off.
 A study in International Journal of Advanced Manufacturing Technology showed miter flanges cut assembly steps by 15% in car panels.
 Less welding, less fuss—SOLIDWORKS makes it happen.